Kannukulle: Plot

 The film is narrated in a nonlinear plot.

 In 1993, in Srivilliputhur, Raghu and Dhanasekhar were schoolmates and best friends.
 Dhanasekhar lived with his parents and little sister Bharathi, while Raghu lived with his bedridden mother.
 One day, Raghu's mother died, and his uncle had to take care of him.
 Thereafter, Raghu had a riding accident because of Dhanasekhar and lost his vision in the process.
 The school teacher and Father, Joseph Aruldoss (Sarath Babu), who was also Raghu's mentor, enrolled him in a special school.
 Dhanasekhar's father then got a transfer in a new city, but before leaving Srivilliputhur, Dhanasekhar met the blind Raghu and said goodbye to him.
 Afterwards, Joseph Aruldoss taught Raghu to play the violin.

 The years passed, and Raghu (Mithun Tejasvi) has his sight back.
 In Chennai, Raghu is now a reputed violinist in the cinema industry.
 He is married to the talkative Gayathri (Aparna Pillai), and they have a daughter Bharathi (Raghavi).
 Gayathri spends her time scolding her husband Raghu for his sudden strange silence.
 Raghu has sent hundreds of letters to Bharathi, but the letters never reached her.
 One day, the restraint Raghu suddenly packs his bags and leaves home, leaving his wife in shock.
 He takes a bus to Kanyakumari.

 A few years ago, in Kanyakumari, the blind Raghu found Dhanasekhar (Yugendran) and his sister Bharathi (Anumol), who had just lost their parents.
 Bharathi developed a soft corner for Raghu and she eventually fell in love with him.
 Bharathi even encouraged Raghu who played the violin in the church to try his luck in cinema.
 Bharathi then told Dhanasekhar her wish to marry, and he accepted.
 One day, Dhanasekhar had a severe accident and died but not before telling Raghu that he donated his eyes to him.
 Persuaded by the pleas of Joseph Aruldoss and Bharathi, Raghu reluctantly accepted for the eye transplant.
 However, after the operation, Raghu mysteriously vanished, leaving his astounded lover Bharathi in tears.

 Back to the present, Gayathri finds out that Raghu was a blind person who can die at any moment due to the injury that he sustained in the past.
 Gayathri and her daughter Bharathi decide to go to Kanyakumari.
 Meanwhile, Raghu comes to Kanyakumari in search of Bharathi.
 However, he cannot find her and instead meets Joseph Aruldoss at the church.
 An angry Joseph Aruldoss scolds him for betraying the poor Bharathi.
 Raghu explains to him that after the operation, he had a part of Dhanasekhar in him and could not marry Bharathi, who also became his sister in the process.
 Raghu also tells him that he feels guilty of what he did and cannot live any longer without apologizing to Bharathi.
-When Raghu finally sees Gayathri in a nun's dress, he faints and dies.
+When Raghu finally sees Bharathi in a nun's dress, he faints and dies.
 Gayathri and her daughter then come to church and mourn the death of Raghu.
 The film ends with the newly widowed Gayathri writing a letter to Bharathi.